Cruncher1/msgbox/README.md

 # msgbox
-Create simple intuitive functionality for native windows message box functionality.
+Purpose: to create a simple and memorable function for producing a native windows message box.
-Based on ctypes import and inspired both AHK and by pymsgbox whose creator is @asweigart.

 ### 1 required field followed by 4 optional fields:
 ```